-Temporary Orders & Divorce in Arizona
+Temporary Orders & Reimbursement Issues in Arizona Divorce Cases

 Generally, the community funds are divided equally during or at the end of a divorce.
-If one of the parties withdraws or transfers money out of such accounts during the divorce proceedings they may be in violation of the Court’s preliminary injunction and are usually ordered to pay the other party his or her share of such funds.
+If one of the parties withdraws or transfers money out of such accounts during the divorce proceedings they may be in violation of the Court’s Preliminary Injunction and are usually ordered to pay the other party his or her share of such funds.
 Most of the time the parties will just agree to divide the funds in the community accounts equally.
 If a party uses community funds to pay community debts this is generally acceptable.
 The parties can also use community funds to pay their reasonable living expenses and attorney fees.
 It is always best to work out an agreement with the other party regarding the division and use of such funds before the parties start spending down the accounts without the other party’s knowledge or consent.

 Some people believe if they move out of the community residence that they abandon or forfeit any interests in the home.
 This is not correct.
 Moving out of the home during the divorce has no impact on your claim to an equal share of the community residence.